 More range can also be a reason for injuries, especially if it is unknown.
 So don’t rush anything here!

 For example, one of the best exercises to learn on the gymnastic rings are skin the cats.

-OK, you got me!
-How do I start training on them?!
+How do I start training with Gymnastic Rings?

-No, seriously: You will only learn the rings through working with them.
+No, seriously: You will only learn and experience the benefits of gymnastic rings through working with them.

 The biggest issue, in the beginning, will be to stabilize yourself on the rings.
 That just takes time.
 And no worries everyone looks like some wobbly jello-o when starting out!

 But go slow.
 I know – rings are immense fun.
 But likewise every new stimulus – your body needs some time to adapt itself to the new environment.
 The most important thing when starting out is to get down the basics.
 Building up the strength and control necessary for the basic movements will transition into all the other exercises that come later on – before you can dip you should be able to hold a decent top position.
 Kinda obvious, but nonetheless many try to nail out 8 reps without being able to support themselves.

 First on your list should come a stable top position.
 The top position is your default position above the rings.
 You stay on top of them pushing down into the rings while stabilizing yourself and tensing your entire body.
 Solely the top position requires some work and time, but especially the strict top position with the rings turned out builds strong and healthy shoulders.

 I’d start working on holding the top position for 3 sets of 30s first in a neutral position,…

 then doing ring turnouts for reps of 8-12 …